MrBIMC/VintageChroma/README.md

         app:chromaInitialColor="@color/colorAccent"/> // default color
 ```

-2. Or you can add preferences dynamically from the code:
+B. Or you can add preferences dynamically from the code:
 ```java
     ChromaPreference pref = new ChromaPreference(getActivity());
     getPreferenceScreen().addPreference(pref);